FRC2834/blackhawks-scouting/docs/config.md

 `selectColor`: string

 The color of the circle displayed on each selected point.
-Any CSS color value (hex, RGB, color name) may be used.
+Any CSS color value may be used.

 #### Radio